-The objectives of this qualification are to:
+The objectives of these qualifications are to:

-- progress to further and higher education - · become more familiar with legislation relevant to health and social care - develop learners' knowledge of health and social care and its underpinning theories
+- progress to further and higher education - become more familiar with legislation relevant to health and social care - develop learners' knowledge of health and social care and its underpinning theories

-Support Handbook
+Support handbook

-This Qualification Specification must be used alongside the mandatory Support Handbook, which can be found on the NCFE website.
+This qualification specification must be used alongside the mandatory support handbook, which can be found on the NCFE website.
 This contains additional supporting information to help with planning, delivery, and assessment.

-This Qualification Specification contains all the qualification-specific information you will need that is not covered in the Support Handbook.
+This qualification specification contains all the qualification-specific information you will need that is not covered in the support handbook.